-Let's talk about the questions a small business owner should ask about health insurance, because whether you like it or not, that plays into the financial reality of your company and needs to be a part of your growth plan.
+Let's talk about the questions a small business owner should ask about small business health insurance options, because whether you like it or not, that plays into the financial reality of your company and needs to be a part of your growth plan.
 More business equals more employees equals a greater need for health insurance.
 The good news is you have more options for small business health insurance than you might realize!

 Why is health insurance important for my small business?